 Allison's recommended extended oil and filter change intervals for TranSynd-only or for a "mixture" of TranSynd and non-TranSynd do not apply.
 To qualify for the "mixture" intervals, the transmission must be drained as in a standard fluid change and then filled with TranSynd.
-See the Allison Owner's or Operator's Manual for specific information.
+See the applicable Allison Operator's Manual for specific information.